 Council maintains a road network with a total length of 1,263 kilometres.
 Council undertakes road maintenance works to ensure traffic and user safety, and to sustain the serviceability of the road and associated signs and facilities.
-Flood repairs.
-Sealing of unsealed town streets.
+Including, flood repairs, footpath maintenance, patrol grading, road re-sheeting and the sealing of unsealed town streets.